JiayiJi/causal_group/content/authors/jiayi/_index.md

 ---
 # Display name
-title: Jiayi Ji
+title: Joyce Lin

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Assistant Professor
+role: Biostatistician

 # Organizations/Affiliations
 # organizations: